Denise Austin's 360 Plan

 A former college gymnast, she burst into the national consciousness in the early 1980s as cohost of the long-running Jack LaLanne Show.
 But it was the California native's own popular TV programs, such as Getting Fit With Denise Austin, and a collection of workout DVDs that cemented her status as a fitness star.

-Austin, 59, isn't slowing down a bit.
-Last year, she launched the 360° Plan at deniseaustin.com, a 10-week online fitness program replete with recipes, workouts and Austin-style motivational tips.
+Austin, 61, isn't slowing down a bit.
+She launched the 360° Plan at deniseaustin.com, a 10-week online fitness program replete with recipes, workouts and Austin-style motivational tips.
 And now, she's the face of fitness for AARP.